daherb/CV/CVEng.md

 * Co-Chair Logic and Computation, European Summerschool in Logic, Language and Information Student Session, Toulouse, France (2017)

 ## Peer Review

+* Resources and representations for under-resourced languages and domains (RESOURCEFUL-2025) (2025)

+* 13th Workshop on Natural Language Processing for Computer-Assisted Language Learning (2024)

+* 12th Workshop on Natural Language Processing for Computer-Assisted Language Learning (2023)

 * 11th Workshop on Natural Language Processing for Computer-Assisted Language Learning (2022)